-Icemen-designated competitions host a complimentary social for all skaters part of the Icemen program.
+Icemen designated competitions host a complimentary social for all skaters part of the Icemen program.
 These events provide an opportunity to develop friendships in a casual, off-ice environment.
-Additional information on Icemen events will become available to the network as they become available.
+Additional information on Icemen events will be advertised to the community as they are scheduled.

 “Through the Icemen programs, the Program Development Committee is working to retain the boys and male figure skaters in the sport currently, while generating excitement among them so they will continuously go out and tell their friends all about it and even bring them to the rink.”